purduesigbots/pros-docs/v5/api/c/vision.rst

 - ``ENXIO`` - The given value is not within the range of V5 ports (1-21).
 - ``ENODEV``  - The device cannot be configured as a vision sensor (e.g. it has been reconfigured)
 - ``EDOM`` - size_id is greater than the number of available objects.
-- ``EAGAIN`` - Reading the vision sensor failed for an unknown reason.
+- ``EHOSTDOWN`` - Reading the vision sensor failed for an unknown reason.

 .. tabs ::
    .. tab :: Prototype